 The mouth of Beaver Creek opens to the Pacific Ocean at Ona Beach.
 The beach and marsh are an integral part of the Beaver Creek Watershed that connect old-growth forests, coastal areas and marsh habitats.

-One mile east of Ona Beach and Highway 101, interpretive panels on a viewing deck overlooking the marsh and creek describe the area’s ecology and wildlife.
-Bird houses and feeders around the viewing deck attract various nesting swallows and song birds throughout the year.
-The deck and grounds are open year-round.
+One mile east of Ona Beach and Highway 101, a viewing deck overlooks the marsh and creek, with interpretive panels describing the area’s ecology and wildlife.
+Bird houses and feeders attract various nesting swallows and song birds throughout the year.
+The deck and surrounding grounds are open year-round.